rschristopher/ischristtrue.com/src/ancient-views/metanoia.md

 The etymology points to the Greek, *meta-* meaning *change*, and -noia from *nous* which is best understood as *the faculty of mind that determines what is true or real*.
 Thus it is a *change of mind* in the deepest possible sense, not just what you think is true, but a change to the very faculty of how you know what is true.

-Perhaps the closest we have today is *the matrix* or any state of waking up from a false worldview into something irrefutably true, such that the old worldview dissolves like a bad dream.
+Perhaps the closest we have today is in movies like *the matrix* or any state of waking up from a false worldview into something irrefutably true, where the old worldview dissolves like a bad dream.

-If you have had a dream where you wake up and yet you're still dreaming, and only later, when you wake up for real do you finally *come to your senses* -- such an experience is metanoia.
+Think of a dream that seemed completely real, and only later, when you wake up for real do you finally *come to your senses* -- such an experience is metanoia.
-It is radical transformation in one's person.
+It is radical transformation from one worldview into another.
 To get the beam out of your own eye, that is metanoia.

 Ancient Christians (and modern orthodox Christians) use this word to describe conversion.